klam2k20/iMessage-Clone/readme.md

 ## Overview

-This is a responsive iMessage clone created with NextJS, MongoDB, and Apollo Client and Server.
-The application supports real-time messaging in individual and group settings, real-time notifications, and allows users to remove and/or add participants into conversations.
+This is a responsive iMessage clone.
+The application supports real-time messaging in individual and group settings, real-time notifications, allows users to remove and/or add participants into conversations, and delete and/or leave conversations.

 ## Technology